 With Thanksgiving just around the corner, weather will begin to become more of a factor in games and spreads.
 This weekend’s games seem to be fairly quiet on the weather front, however, with some key dome teams in action at home.
+That at least means that weather shouldn’t impact the NFL Week 11 picks.

 Without weather-related issues, there could be some high-octane shootouts on tap, potentially when the Broncos take on the Chargers, Packers face the Lions and Colts meet the Patriots.